AchrafKassioui/Learning-SpriteKit/README.md

 }
 ```

-Note that once you set up a delegate that executes the game loop methods of SpriteKit, those methods won't be called inside your SKScene subclass.
+Note that once you set up a delegate that executes the run loop methods of SpriteKit, those methods won't be called inside your SKScene subclass anymore.

 ## SpriteKit and Swift 6